ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 [MASQUE Protocol](https://www.ietf.org/archive/id/draft-schinazi-masque-00.txt)
 by the author of this document.

-The author would like to thank Eric Rescorla for suggesting to use an HTTP method to proxy UDP.
+The author would like to thank Eric Rescorla for suggesting the use of an HTTP method to proxy UDP.
 The author is indebted to Mark Nottingham and Lucas Pardue for the many improvements they contributed to this document.
 The extensibility design in this document came out of the HTTP Datagrams Design Team, whose